• Skip to primary navigation

 Jump to Recipe Print Recipe

 Kentucky is known for it's bourbon and horses, but it should be known for it's delicious Kentucky derby pie.
-It's a delicious walnut pie, loaded with chocolate and doused in bourbon.
+It's a delicious walnut pie, loaded with gooey chocolate and a splash of bourbon.
 Yum!
 Plus with my favorite gluten free pie crust recipe it is easily made gluten free.

-A slice of kentucky derby pie being lifted from a pie plate.
+A slice of gluten free Kentucky derby pie being lifted from a pie plate.

 If you're interested in other bourbon flavored recipes, give my maple bourbon pecan pie a try.